charlax/professional-programming/training/front-end/01-modern-javascript.md

 ### Best practices

-- I usually keep the parameters parenthesis.
-If you add a parameter, you'll have to add them back.
+I usually keep the parameters parenthesis.
+If you add a parameter and weren't including them, you'll have to add them back.

 ## Classes